It’s not very often that we venture into the city for an adventure.

 (While older kids and adults will still enjoy the garden, I believe it’s better suited for this age bracket.)

-On days where the temperature is above 26c, there are interactive water features.
+On days when the temperature is above 26c, there are interactive water features.
 Which is one of the reasons why I decided to come and visit with the kids.

 Best of all, it’s free.